bcervantes-keedio/kloudsense/README.md

-#### Downlaod and build KloudSense Modules
+#### Download and build KloudSense Modules
-KloudSense have a interactive shell based on bash to make more easy the configuration, management and deployment of the system.
+KloudSense has a interactive shell based on bash to make more easy the configuration, management and deployment of the system.
 This shell is called 'kshell'.
 We recommend to use it with the following steps:
 ```sh
 # Run the assistant
 ./kshell